New Jersey: THE SWAMP

 The Swamp is nestled just upstream from the confluence of the Rockaway and Passaic Rivers, and just downstream from the confluence of the Whippany River and the Rockaway.
 It’s part of a dedicated wetlands area that spans probably 5 square miles.
 And although The Swamp is only about 15 miles from Manhattan, little or none of this land can be developed because when we get any real rain, it floods.
 And I mean FLOODS.
 The floodwaters have destroyed two of Alex's trail cameras, and they were 4 feet off the ground.
 When heavy rains are forecast, we just have to get in there and pull the cameras.
 I remember once parking my truck in about 6 inches of water, and watching minnows swimming around the tires while I was sighting in my gun for deer season.

 This young Swamp Turkey was super, roasted slow with apples, onions and home-made maple syrup.
 (Yes, DiningWild ... appreciating wild foods is a big part of why we do WeatherWool ... but we are too busy with the wool to work on DiningWild.)
 He was fooled by a wingbone call made by a friend of my sister, and I was wearing WeatherWool, as usual.
 You can see also in this pic how well LYNX Pattern blends with fallen leaves.
-Great morning!!
+What a great spring morning!!

 The main shooting range offers a max shot of about 120 yards.
 But we hardly ever get a shot that long on a deer anyway.